-A similar expression in Spanish is encontrar la horma de su zapato (to find the mold of your shoe).
+Another similar expression to this one in Spanish is encontrar la horma de su zapato (to find the mold of your shoe).
 By “mold” I mean the cardboard filler that you pull out of a new pair of shoes after you’ve bought them.
-Still cute, but I prefer media naranja.
+Still beautiful, but I prefer media naranja .

 2. Buscar las cosquillas

 Meaning: To look for ways to annoy someone; to look for someone’s weak spot

 ¡No me busques las cosquillas!
 Estoy muy irritada y no quiero que me molestes.

 (Quit messing with me!
 I’m really annoyed and I don’t want you to bother me.)